 There are a lot of good things in knowing the answer to how do you use silicone baking molds to your advantage in baking.
 But unfortunately, there are also some disadvantages and a big learning curve from your traditional aluminum steel pans.
 Not all silicone bakeware performs the same way, and they don’t retain heat the same way too.
 The most significant difference for bakers who use the silicone baking mold is the cooking time and baking time.

-Cooking time with silicone molds have to be adjusted, and some recipes need alteration.
-Because silicone molds come in various thicknesses and styles, heat retention and cooking time is always an issue.
+Cooking time with silicone molds has to be adjusted, and some recipes need alteration.
+Because silicone molds come in various thicknesses and styles, heat retention and cooking time are always an issue.
 So, you might want to take down notes when using the silicone baking molds for the first few times.

 Now that we answered the question of how do you use silicone baking molds, it’s your turn to share it with friends and family.
 I hope that this article has added to your baking skill and knowledge.
 Just remember always to follow the manufacturer’s instructions and recommendations when it comes to using silicone.
 Also, it is best to take note of the cooking time when using the silicone mold with old recipes.
 Happy Baking.
 Get more tips on using silicone molds.